 You should also be aware that travel cards can have maximum balances of up to $100,000, but this probably won’t be an issue for short trips.
 It can also take several business days to load extra money onto your card if you run out, so budget properly!

 Also, like debit cards, travel money cards may not be accepted for pre-authorisations and don’t often offer the same level of security as a credit card.

-Comparing travel cards, credit cards & debit cards: pros and cons
+Travel cards, credit cards & debit cards: pros & cons

 Want to cut through all that clutter above?
 We’ve compiled all of this info, and a little bit more, into a handy pros and cons list below:

 Each of these cards has its own merits, but you don’t have to limit yourself to just one.
 For major trips, having all three types of cards can be beneficial.
 For example, you could:

 - Use your credit card for daily spending (if you’re after rewards points), booking hotels and car rentals (for easy pre-authorisations) and for taking advantage of any travel perks your credit card has (e.g complimentary travel insurance, airport lounge access, concierge service)

 - Use your debit card for daily spending and to make cheap cash withdrawals from ATMs

 - Have some foreign currency pre-loaded onto a travel money card in case the value of Aussie dollar takes a plunge